The Cloud Foundry CLI (cf CLI) includes plug-in capability. Plug-ins allow you to add custom commands to the cf CLI.

 cf add-plugin-repo REPOSITORY-NAME-URL

-Where REPOSITORY-NAME-URL is the URL of the plugin repository you want to add.
+Where REPOSITORY-NAME-URL is the URL of the plug-in repository that you want to add.

 For more information, see add-plugin-repo in the Cloud Foundry CLI Reference Guide.